 What’s positive-impact tourism?
 A lot of things, both big and small, like using a trekking staff that packs out all of its garbage, or encouraging our passengers not to hand out money or candy to the kids we encounter along the way (we encourage postcards from home, school supplies, toothbrushes, kind words, a smile or Polaroid pictures instead).
-Our preferance is to make donations to local non profits that know the best ways to help those in need.
-We recognize that any form of tourism has an impact on its destination and we try to make ours as positive as possible.
+Our preference is to make donations to local non-profits that know the best ways to help those in need.
+We recognize that any form of tourism has an impact on its destination, and we try to make ours as positive as possible.

 We practice and promote ecotourism according to the principles of ecotourism established by the International Ecotourism Society: